maxtkc/mos-herb-site/learn.md

 This workshop will teach the aspiring herbalist everything you need to know to make a high-quality tincture.
 We will go over each step of the process including sourcing herbs and alcohol, measuring the appropriate ratios, macerating the tincture, straining, and finally using your tincture.

 Each participant will leave with a jar of herbal tincture and a cheesecloth to strain their tincture at home.

----

-##### Herb of the Month Series

-> May 28, June 4, July 9 2023, 4-5:30pm, Somerville Community Growing Center

-Come spend the afternoon getting deeply acquainted with one medicinal plant each month!
-We’ll spend time getting to know each plant through drawing, taste, science, and stories of herbalists’ experience.
-Bring your journal and leave with an in-depth account of botany, history, clinical use, safety, preparation and dosage, and much much more.

-Come each month to build your materia medica or just once to meet a new plant friend!

----

-##### Taste the Molecular Rainbow: What Color and Flavor Tell Us About Chemistry

-> September 10 2023, 4-5:30pm, Somerville Community Growing Center

-Why do all alliums have that strong garlicky smell?
-How do I know if the dried herbs I've had in my cabinet for five years are still good?
-In this class you will begin to practice using your senses to teach you about the chemical constituents in your foods and medicine.
-We will discuss the primary atoms that make up plant molecules, and some common forms that they take.
-You will get to see, smell, and taste different preparations of the same herbs to learn the flavors and mouthfeel of specific molecules, and to learn which preparations extract which constituents.
-Bring your favorite mug and a pen and come join me where experiential and scientific knowledge meet!